Visualizing ranking data is one of the strategies you can use to make your data stories persuasive.

 Follow the steps below religiously.

 Excel is a trusted data visualization tool because it’s familiar to many.
-But the spreadsheet application lacks ready-made Likert Scale Charts.
+However, the spreadsheet application lacks ready-made Likert Scale Charts.

 We understand switching tools is not an easy task.